redbadger/react-isomorphic/readme.md

 Example
 ---
 ###Server-side
-Included is an embryonic view engine for express (`lib/react-view-rngine.ls`) which allows us to write our routes using `res.render` to inject a rendered react component into a single jade view (`views/layout.jade`):
+Included is an embryonic view engine for express (`lib/react-view-engine.ls`) which allows us to use `res.render` to render a react component and inject it into a single jade view (`views/layout.jade`):

 (from `routes/index.ls`)